mvanmoer/linux_work_environment/containers/README.md

-# Singularity Container Info
+# Apptainer Container Info

 * minimal.def: Definition file to create a minimal container for running manytestsr and test_performance_sims
 * bowers-prod-env.def: Definition file to replicate jwbowers full dev env, work-in-progress.

 ## Reproducibility

-Singularity containers are not strictly reproducible.
+Apptainer containers are not strictly reproducible.
 This is because during build they include timestamps in some of the metadata.
 Therefore the SHA hashes will differ between each build.
 Beyond that, it is not guaranteed that system packages will always be the same version between builds, e.g., apt packages could be patched, etc. One safeguard is to bootstrap from a particular image hash and not from a tag such as :latest.

 One safeguard is to use exact package versions where possible, which this definition does by using the conda list -e output.